jchbenjamin/devstrm/README.md

 (/dev/sdb should be the flash drive inserted in workstation) (raspstretch.img is up to date image from internet)

+#Create f2fs video partition
+sudo gparted
+Modify root fs so that there is empty space after it If gparted does not allow operation, incrementally modify by 1GB

+sudo apt-get install f2fs-tools sudo mkfs.f2fs -l videofs /dev/sdb3

 Use credentials user:pi pass:raspberry to login to installed system

 sudo raspi-config